Azure/deployment-environments/documentation/terraform-private-preview/README.md

 }
 ```

 * If you are adding Terraform based environment definitons to an existing Catalog, sync the Catalog before attempting to create an environment using the specific environment definition.

-* Create your environment

 You will now be able to create an environment directly in the [developer portal](https://learn.microsoft.com/en-us/azure/deployment-environments/quickstart-create-access-environments#create-an-environment) or [through CLI](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-create-access-environments#create-an-environment) using the Terraform based environment defintions

 # Getting help or providing feedback

-If you are facing any issues or have feedback to share on Terraform support, In general, our team uses either Azure support or the [Developer Community](https://developercommunity.visualstudio.com/deploymentenvironments).
-Please submit issues to the developer community.
+If you are facing any issues or have feedback to share on Terraform support, please create a new issues in [GitHub Issues](https://github.com/Azure/deployment-environments/issues).

+If you have general feedback about the product, please submit the feedback on the [Developer Community](https://developercommunity.visualstudio.com/deploymentenvironments) or by [emailing us directly](mailto:adesupport@microsoft.com).